Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These battles aren't just a timeline of violence—they reveal the fundamental power structures, alliance systems, and military strategies that defined both the Aztec Empire and its eventual conquest.
+These battles aren't just a timeline of violence.
+They reveal the power structures, alliance systems, and military strategies that defined both the Aztec Empire and its eventual conquest.
 You're being tested on how indigenous rivalries, tributary systems, and Spanish-indigenous alliances shaped the outcome of the conquest.
-Understanding why the Tlaxcalans allied with Cortés matters far more than memorizing the date of any single battle.
+Understanding why the Tlaxcalans allied with Cortรฉs matters far more than memorizing the date of any single battle.

 Don't just memorize who won each fight.
 Know what each battle demonstrates about Aztec political organization, Spanish military advantages, and the role of indigenous allies in the conquest.
-The exam will ask you to analyze causation and consequence—how one conflict created conditions for the next, and how pre-existing tensions within Mesoamerica made Spanish victory possible.
+Exams in this course tend to ask you to analyze causation and consequence: how one conflict created conditions for the next, and how pre-existing tensions within Mesoamerica made Spanish victory possible.

 The Aztec Empire didn't exist before 1428.
-These early battles show how the Mexica transformed from subordinate tribute-payers into the dominant force in central Mexico through strategic alliance-building and military expansion.
+The Mexica were subordinate tribute-payers to the Tepanec city of Azcapotzalco.
+These early battles show how they transformed into the dominant force in central Mexico through strategic alliance-building and military expansion.

-Compare: Battle of Centla vs. Battle of Tlaxcala—both involved initial indigenous resistance, but Tlaxcala's decision to ally with Spain (rather than simply submit) transformed the conquest from a Spanish expedition into an indigenous civil war with Spanish leadership.
-If an FRQ asks about the role of indigenous peoples in the conquest, Tlaxcala is your essential example.
+Compare: Battle of Centla vs. Battle of Tlaxcala.
+Both involved initial indigenous resistance, but Tlaxcala's decision to ally with Spain (rather than simply submit) transformed the conquest from a Spanish expedition into an indigenous civil war with Spanish leadership.
+If an essay asks about the role of indigenous peoples in the conquest, Tlaxcala is your essential example.

-Compare: Fall of Cholula vs. Toxcatl Massacre—both used surprise violence against unarmed populations, but with opposite results.
-Cholula terrorized others into submission; Toxcatl united the Aztecs in resistance.
-This contrast illustrates how context and target determined whether terror tactics succeeded or failed.
+Compare: Fall of Cholula vs. Toxcatl Massacre.
+Both used surprise violence against unarmed populations, but with opposite results.
+Cholula terrorized outsiders into submission; Toxcatl united the Aztecs in furious resistance.
+The difference comes down to context and target.
+At Cholula, the Spanish attacked a third party to send a message.
+At Toxcatl, they attacked the Aztec nobility inside their own capital, leaving them no option but to fight back.

 These battles demonstrate that Spanish victory was never inevitable.
 The Aztecs inflicted devastating losses and nearly destroyed the expedition entirely, revealing the limits of Spanish military technology against determined indigenous resistance.

-Compare: La Noche Triste vs. Battle of Otumba—these back-to-back engagements show the conquest's razor-thin margins.
-The same Spanish force that suffered humiliating defeat achieved victory days later through leadership decapitation tactics.
+Compare: La Noche Triste vs. Battle of Otumba.
+These back-to-back engagements show the conquest's razor-thin margins.
+The same Spanish force that suffered humiliating defeat achieved survival days later through leadership decapitation tactics that exploited Mesoamerican battlefield conventions.
 Both battles reveal that outcomes depended as much on contingency as on technological advantage.

 After regrouping with Tlaxcalan allies, the Spanish launched a systematic campaign to isolate and destroy Tenochtitlan.
 These battles show how indigenous alliance networks and European siege tactics combined to overcome Aztec resistance.

-Compare: Battle of Azcapotzalco (1428) vs. Siege of Tenochtitlan (1521)—bookend battles that created and destroyed Aztec imperial power.
+Compare: Battle of Azcapotzalco (1428) vs. Siege of Tenochtitlan (1521).
+These bookend battles created and destroyed Aztec imperial power.
 Both succeeded through coalition warfare, demonstrating that Mesoamerican politics always centered on alliance systems rather than single-power dominance.
-The Spanish didn't defeat the Aztecs alone—they inherited and exploited existing rivalries.
+The Spanish didn't defeat the Aztecs alone.
+They inherited and exploited existing rivalries that were nearly a century old.

 | Concept | Best Examples |